Miguel Montuori: International career

-Despite being born in Argentina, Montuori represented the Italy national football team, making his debut against France in 1956, and making his final appearance against Switzerland in 1960.
+Born in Argentina, Montuori represented the Italy national team, making his debut against France in 1956, and making his final appearance against Switzerland in 1960.
 He also became the first non-Italian born player to captain Italy, wearing the captain's armband in a friendly match against Spain, in Rome, on 28 February 1959.
 With Italy, he received 12 international caps and scored 2 goals.

+Post-retirement

+Following his retirement, Montuori worked as a journalist for Il Mattino.

+As a football coach, Montuori led Pontassieve Calcio, Aglianese and Montecatini in Italy.
+Back to Chile in 1971, he served as a fitness coach for Universidad Católica and coach of Rangers de Talca.

+In 1986, Montuori returned to Italy and worked as a football commentator for TV media.